jamiegibney/creative_coding_project/README.md

 # TODO

 ### Fixes
-- The DSP idle detection is too quick for notes with very quick release times for the spectrograms.
-Try to add a timer after all voices are finished which leaves enough time for the spectrogram to decay properly
 - Can't properly display pre and post spectrogram meshes simultaneously (earcutr issue?)
-- Bug where oversampling affects Biquad filter cutoff frequencies
-- Many DSP processors use the global sample rate - they should instead hold their own sample rate value so they can be compatible with upsampled blocks.
+- Randomising resonator bank pitches doesn't properly quantise to a scale
+- Fix the spectrogram amplitude scaling
+- Fix the spectral filter gain compensation: it differs drastically with different window sizes

 ### Implementation
-- **PRIORITY** implement some GUI controls, which may make general development faster
+- **PRIORITY**: **GUI!**
+    - 3-band EQ
+    - sliders, knobs, buttons, menus
+- Voronoi noise algorithm
+    - to control pitch/amp/panning of each resonator
+    - to act as a spectral mask
+- point distribution/scattering algorithm
+- flow field/jitter to add motion to cells
+- sequencer for some kind of rhythmic note generation
+- DSP:
+    - pitch mod effects (chorus, flanger..)
-- Implement compression
+    - compression
-- Implement other allpass filter design, and look into the diopser implementation
+    - distortion
-- Distortion
+        - better waveshaping
-    - Implement downsampling
+        - downsampling
-    - Implement frequency shifting
+        - frequency shifting
-    - Implement ring modulation
+        - ring modulation
-- Implement EQ curves/nodes w nannou
-- Implement stereo width controls
+        - "hard" clip
-- Implement a basic reverberator (use the comb filters?)
+    - basic reverberator (use the comb filters?)
-- Implement Perlin noise (does nannou have it already?)
-- Revise interpolation and transfer functions, as very few of them are tested
-- Implement a version of the poisson distribution, which may help for some randomised sequencing/note events
-- Implement FFT averaging for the spectrograms, which might solve the noisy high frequency information
+- `UIParams` needs to initialise all the audio stuff

 ### Stuff to try
-- Try to plot the frequency response of time-domain filters (try computing the impulse response, then performing an FFT?)
-- Try to utilise the GPU?
-- **PRIORITY** Try having an "Effect" trait rather than just a "Filter" trait, and than have that implement DynClone.
-Perhaps it could have a "`try_clone()`" method for clone attempts?
-The idea is that every effects processor could support dynamic dispatch (`dyn Effect`), which might make setting up processing chains a lot easier
+- try to replace the generative algorithms with compute shaders, and then copy the content from the GPU to the CPU for audio processing
+    - despite the copying overhead, the compute time will be dramatically reduced by the GPU.
 - HRTF processing

 ### Optimisations